around-star/DyNeRF_nODE/README.md

   </figure>
 </div>

-> Novel generations on unseen friction values.  **Left:** 0.03 &ensp; **Centre:** 0.25  &ensp;  **Right:** 0.35
+> Novel generations on unseen friction values.  **Left:** 0.03 &ensp; **Center:** 0.25  &ensp;  **Right:** 0.35

 ## Generalizing across different initial conditions

-We train our model on a few trajectories with different initial conditions.
+We train our model on a few trajectories with different initial conditions (i.e. positions and velocities).
 Our model generalizes to unseen initial conditions and generates novel trajectories.

 ### Scene 1
 <!-- Generalization Pendulum -->